 Application Period Closed for 2014 Maritime Heritage Grants

 The application period for the 2014 National Maritime Heritage grants is now closed.
 Please do not contact us to request the status of your application; applications are now under review and applicants will be notified of the results when they are available.
-Currently, we expect this to be mid- to late December.
+The Maritime Heritage Grant Panel will meet in mid-January and provide funding recommendations to the Secretary of the Interior.